Symmetry Matters: Auditing and Symmetrizing 3D Generative Models

 \subsection{Reflection Symmetry}

 Reflectional symmetry is a common trait in many object categories \cite{mitra_Symmetry3DGeometry_2013, yang_SYM3DLearningSymmetric_2024}.

-According to Zhou et al. \cite{zhou_NeRDNeural3D_2021} and Li et al. \cite{li_SymmetryStrikesBack_2024}, consider the set of points in homogeneous coordinates on the surface of a 3D shape, $S \subset \mathbb{R}^4$.
-The shape exhibits reflection symmetry with respect to a plane $p$ if there exists a plane $p$ such that for every point $\mathbf{x} \in S$, its reflected point $\mathbf{M}_p\mathbf{x}$ is also contained within $S$.
-Here, $\mathbf{M}_p$ is the reflection transformation matrix across the plane $p$.
-The surface properties $\mathbf{F}(\mathbf{x})$ at point $\mathbf{x}$ are preserved under reflection.
-Formally:
+Let $S \subset \mathbb{R}^3$ denote a set of homogeneous surface points of a 3D object.
+The object is reflectionally symmetric with respect to a plane $p$ if reflecting every point $x \in S$ across $p$ produces another point that also belongs to $S$.
+Following prior works, this can be expressed as $S = M_p(S)$, where $M_p$ is the reflection operator associated with plane $p$ and surface properties are preserved under reflection \cite{zhou_NeRDNeural3D_2021,li_SymmetryStrikesBack_2024}.